j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 and γ-aminobutyric acid: says the Prophet,
 *You brought me out into spaciousness*:

+⁕  ⁕  ⁕

 We walk, as through a scroll
 of Kuo Hsi, through excruciating resolutions

-peeking out from zones of fog.
+peeking out from zones of fog,
+seeking out a place to rest.

 The painter would seat himself beside